-The coronavirus pandemic resulted in reduced FY20 Lottery revenues and profits.
-Gross Lottery revenues (including revenues from the Arts Lottery) declined from \$5.653 billion in FY19 to \$5.396 billion in FY20, a decrease of \$257 million, or 4.5%.
-Lottery profits, after deducting administrative expenses and fringe benefit charges to reimburse the Commonwealth's General Fund for pension and employee health insurance benefits, but prior to distributions to reimburse the Massachusetts Cultural Council and compulsive gambling appropriations as mandated in the FY20 budget, totaled \$987 million, a decrease of \$117 million, or 10.6%, from FY19.
-Of that \$987 million in profits, and as mandated in the FY20 General Appropriation Act, approximately \$966 million was transferred to the General Fund to reimburse it for so-called Unrestricted General Government Aid (formerly Lottery Local Aid), \$18 million reimbursed the Massachusetts Cultural Council appropriation, and \$1 million reimbursed a compulsive gambling.
-As the FY20 General Appropriation Act allocated \$1.022 billion in Lottery profits to a portion of unrestricted local aid budget, there was a shortfall of \$55 million in Lottery Local Aid revenue that was funded by the General Fund.
+FY21 Lottery revenues and profits recovered from the decline caused by the coronavirus pandemic in the second half FY20.
+Gross Lottery revenues (including revenues from the Arts Lottery) grew from \$5.396 billion in FY20 to \$5.959 billion in FY21, an increase of \$564 million, or 10.4%.
+Lottery profits, after deducting administrative expenses and fringe benefit charges to reimburse the Commonwealth's General Fund for pension and employee health insurance benefits, but prior to distributions to reimburse the Massachusetts Cultural Council and compulsive gambling appropriations as mandated in the FY21 budget, totaled \$1.113 billion, an increase of \$126 million, or 12.7%, from FY20.
+Of that \$1.113 billion in profits, and as mandated in the FY21 General Appropriation Act, approximately \$1.014 billion was transferred to the General Fund to fund so-called Unrestricted General Government Aid (formerly Lottery Local Aid), \$18 million funded the Massachusetts Cultural Council appropriation, and \$1 million reimbursed a compulsive gambling program appropriation.

-FY20 was the fifth fiscal year in which tax revenues were collected on profits generated by slot machines at the Plainridge slots parlor and the first year in which taxes were collected on the profits of a full fiscal year of operations at the full service casinos in Springfield (which opened in August 2018) and Everett (which opened in June 2019).
-FY20 budgeted fund tax revenues remitted to the Commonwealth by Plainridge, which are equal to 40% of gross profits (or "gross gaming revenues") from the slot machines, totaled approximately \$39 million, a decrease of approximately \$30 million, or 43.4% from FY19, with the decline resulting from the closure of Plainridge during the fourth quarter of FY20 as well as competition from the recently opened casinos, and an additional \$9 million in non-budgeted fund revenue, equal to 9% of gross gaming revenue from the slot machines, was earmarked for the advancement of horse racing.
-Revenues from the Springfield casino (equal to 25% of gross gaming revenue) totaled

-\$44 million, a decline of \$14 million, or 24.7%, from FY19, as competition from the newly opened casino in Everett and the closure the both casinos in the fourth quarter of FY20 cut into revenues.
-Taxes from the first fully fiscal year of gaming operations of the Everett casino (also equal to 25% of gross gaming revenues) totaled \$105 million during FY20, up from \$4 million in FY19, when casino was open for only one week.
+FY21 gaming revenues also recovered from the FY20 decline caused by the pandemic.
+FY21 budgeted fund tax revenues remitted to the Commonwealth by the Plainridge slot machine parlor, which are equal to 40% of gross profits (or "gross gaming revenues") from slot machines, totaled approximately \$49 million, an increase of approximately \$11 million, or 27.6% from FY20, but still well below the FY19 pre-pandemic revenue of \$68 million.
+An additional \$11 million in non-budgeted fund revenue, equal to 9% of gross gaming revenue from the slot machines, was earmarked for the advancement of horse racing.
+Revenues from the Springfield casino (equal to 25% of gross gaming revenue) totaled \$51 million, an increase of \$7 million, or 16.6%, from FY20, Taxes from the first fully fiscal year of gaming operations of the Everett casino (also equal to 25% of gross gaming revenues) totaled \$123 million during FY21, up \$18 million, or 17.2%, from FY20.

 Statute requires that all tax revenues from the Plainridge slots parlor and a portion of the tax revenues from the Springfield and Everett casinos are allocated to fund unrestricted local aid.
-The FY20 General Appropriation Act allocated \$107 million in gaming revenues to local aid, but taxes on gaming revenues deposited in the Gaming Local Aid Fund generated only \$69 million, with the remaining \$39 million funded by the Commonwealth's other budgeted funds.
+The FY21 General Appropriation Act allocated \$114 million in gaming revenues to local aid, but taxes on gaming revenues deposited in the Gaming Local Aid Fund generated only \$84 million, with the remaining \$30 million funded by the Commonwealth's other budgeted funds.